Auldbrass Plantation: Other buildings

 Prior to Silver's restoration, the complex was cited as including a plantation house, a kennel, a stable, and three other buildings.
 (Note: The Press and Standard characterizes these three buildings as a manager's office and two caretakers' cottages, while The Island Packet described these as a caretakers' cottage, and two servants' cottages.)
-Two of the servants' cottages, a guesthouse, a swimming pool, a bathhouse, and a housekeeper's quarters were not built during Stevens's lifetime, while several other structures were destroyed by the 1952 fire.
+Two of the servants' cottages, a guesthouse, a swimming pool, a bathhouse, and a housekeeper's quarters were not built during Stevens's lifetime, while several other structures, including the stable and barn, were destroyed by the 1952 fire.
 As with the plantation house, the outbuildings all contain slanted cypress walls, in addition to furnishings designed by Wright.
 Except for the staff cottages, all buildings have walkways connecting them to at least one other structure.